 Director of Call Me MiSTER & Minority Retention

 In order to be accepted into the Call Me MiSTER program, students must first apply to be accepted into Georgia College.
-Once accepted into GC, students must submit the following materials for Call Me MISTER by March 1st of their intended year of enrollment.
+Once accepted into GC, students are strongly encouraged to submit the following materials for Call Me MISTER by April 15th of their intended year of enrollment.